 \section{Conclusion}

-We have presented the first model construction approach to Horn clauses with linear arithmetic constraints based on hierarchic superposition, \cref{def:candidateinter}.
+We have presented the first model construction approach to Horn clauses with linear arithmetic constraints based on hierarchic ordered resolution, (cf. \cref{def:candidateinter}).
 The linear arithmetic constraints may range over the reals, rationals, or integers.
-The computed model is the canonical least model of the saturated Horn clause set, \cref{thm:horn:lm}.
-Clauses can be effectively evaluated with respect to the model, \cref{thm:horn:eval}.
+The computed model is the canonical least model of the saturated Horn clause set (cf.\ \cref{thm:horn:lm}).
+Clauses can be effectively evaluated with respect to the model (cf.\ \cref{thm:horn:eval}).
 This offers a way to explore the properties of a saturated clause set, e.g., if the set represents a failed refutation attempt.

 \paragraph{Future Work} It is straightforward to see that any symbolic $\LQA$ model is also a symbolic $\LRA$ model.
 (This holds due to convexity of conjunctions of ground $\LQA$ atoms.)
-So even if the axiom of choice is not assumed, there is an alternative way to obtain a satisfying interpretation for a $\HBS(\LRA)$ clause set: we simply treat it as an $\HBS(\LQA)$ clause set, saturate it and construct its model based on $\HBS(\LQA)$.
+So even if the axiom of choice is not assumed, there is an alternative way to obtain a model for a $\HBS(\LRA)$ clause set: Simply treat it as an $\HBS(\LQA)$ clause set, saturate it and construct its model based on $\HBS(\LQA)$.